 While attending graduate school, Greg placed an ad in a local music store offering his services as a bassist.
 He was soon contacted by members of Todd Rooster, a band of undergraduate students at Ohio University.
 The group, whose lineup at the time included a hip-hop inspired lead vocalist, an electric violinist, a finger-picking funk guitarist, and several dominant writers, immediately intruiged Greg and he came on full-time as their bassist.
 Due to his age and experience, Greg was dubbed "Papa Rooster" and he became a vital driving force in the band.
 After several years, one extraordinary debut album (on which Greg acted as producer as well as a musician), countless packed shows, and several lineup changes, Todd Rooster came to an end in 2006.
 Todd Rooster's music can be heard here.

 An offshoot of Sigmund Blue, Greg has teamed up with Brandi Parker (aka Tella) to form the two-member supergroup, Dipod.
 The band's name is a play on the word tripod and a reference to being two-thirds of Sigmund Blue.
-The band's first album is underway.
+The band's eponymous first album can be heard here.

 back to Home